Mítica Books

 Couldn't load pickup availability

-Check delivery conditions
+Check the delivery conditions.

 But when Mische is saved by Asar, the bastard prince of the House of Shadows with a past as brutal as his scars, she is forced into a mission worse than execution: a journey to the underworld to resurrect the god of death himself.